Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model definition

 The spin-moments $\Wsn$ encode the departure of the spectral dependence of $\P_\nu$ from the pivot SED $\meps_\nu$.
 The pivot spectral parameters $\mbeta$ and $\mT$ are constant over $\mathcal{L}$.
-For simplicity, we can further consider a unique pair of pivots for all light-cones and hence for the whole sky.
-We do so in the present analysis with $\mT \equiv 20\,$K. The particular value for $\mbeta$ has no importance as it will not appear in the data analysis.
+For simplicity, we further considered a single pair of pivots for all light cones and hence the whole sky.
+In this analysis, we used $\mT \equiv 20\,$K. The specific value for $\mbeta$ is not critical, as it does not appear in the data analysis.

-Frequency dependence for $\atn$ and $\abn$ are presented in Fig.~\ref{fig:a-nu} for $n=1,2,3$.
-Their analytical expression for $n=1$ is:
+The frequency dependence of $\atn$ and $\abn$ is presented in Fig.~\ref{fig:a-nu} for $n=1,2$, and $3$.
+Their analytical expression for $n=1$ is as follows:

-The value of the $\asn$ functions -- hereafter refereed to as the spectral gradients -- are written explicitly up to $n=5$ for both $\beta$ and $\T$ in \cite{Chluba}.
+The values of the $\asn$ functions -- hereafter referred to as the spectral gradients -- are listed explicitly up to $n=5$ for both $\beta$ and $\T$ in \cite{Chluba}.

 The polarization-weighted moment $\Wsn$ is distinct from the intensity-weighted moments $\Isn$ \citep{Chluba}: